mongodb/specifications/source/auth/auth.rst

     function onOIDCRequestToken(serverInfo: OIDCMechanismServerStep1): OIDCRequestTokenResult

+The driver MUST use a lock when calling a callback, and check for a cached result when the lock is acquired.
+This is because request callbacks may involve human interaction, and refresh callbacks could use refresh tokens that can only be used once.

 If the callback does not return an object in the correct form of ``OIDCRequestTokenResult``, the driver MUST raise an error.
 The driver will inspect that the correct properties are given, but MUST NOT attempt to validate the token(s) directly.